 Does Open English hire people outside the United States?

 When you apply, there is a section for “country,” and they also ask if you’re currently living abroad, so I’m guessing that as long as you are a native English speaker with an American accent, you can apply even if you don’t live within the United States.

 Final Thoughts on Open English

-If you’re looking for more ESL jobs from home, you may be able to find some listed on FlexJobs — a work at home/flexible jobs based job board.
-It’s $15 a month to access their listings, but they don’t display advertisements and they guarantee no scams will ever be posted.
-Many reputable companies list their openings there.This post may contain affiliate links.
-Please see the disclosure for more information.
+If you’re looking for more ESL jobs from home, you may be able to find some listed on FlexJobs — a work at home/flexible job search site.
+You do have to pay $15 a month to access their listings, but on the flip side, there are no display advertisements and they are able to guarantee the site is scam-free by hand-picking every listing.
+Many well-known companies list their openings exclusively on FlexJobs.